A. About Solar Energy

 SolarCoin is an extension of that, a digital asset backed by the sun.

 On the coinpayments platform you can buy thousands of products directly with SolarCoin.
 For example computing equipment, precious metals, beauty and gifts, art, food, collectibles, gaming and ebooks.
+Recently a French electrical utility has accepted SolarCoins as payment for electricity.

 Yes, it is possible to exchange SolarCoins to other alternative digital assets and BitCoins.
 Also, one of the purposes of Solcrypto is to connect prospective buyers with sellers of SolarCoins so that trades can take place and trusted feedback about the trades can then be indexed on the site.
+Recently a French electrical utility has accepted SolarCoins as payment for electricity.

 Investment in traditional currency speculation is also classified on the riskier end of the investment spectrum.
 With any forms of investment, it is widely thought that a diversified portfolio among many industries, currencies, stocks among many types of investment vehicles hedge risk.
 Therefore crypto asset investment is only a subset of a diversified investment portfolio that changes according to each individual investors needs.
 Solcrypto never states that we provide investment advice, please talk to your own financial and investment advisors for investment advice.